Create a service account to install and manage NXLog Platform

 • Root level privileges on the target computer to complete the tasks.

-• A planned username and group name that you will use.
-This procedure will create the nxp user and nxpgroup.
+• A username and group name.
+We use nxp for the username and nxpgroup for the group name.
 You may change these to suit your environment.

 Prepare the environment and create the service account

-This section outlines the steps to create a dedicated service account and grant it the necessary permissions to install and manage NXLog Platform.
+Follow these steps to create a dedicated service account and grant it the necessary permissions to install and manage NXLog Platform:

-1. Create the nxp user and the nxpgroup group.
-These are dedicated group and user accounts that will be used to manage NXLog Platform and ensure a separation of privileges from the root user.
+1. Create the nxpgroup group and nxp user.
+You will use these dedicated accounts to manage NXLog Platform and ensure a separation of privileges from the root user.

 $ sudo groupadd -g 900 nxpgroup